jack0son/woke-dapp/@woke/wact/README.md

 supervision policies.

 Nact is a compact message-oriented middleware which facilitates message based communication between isolated entities called actors.
-An actor model is useful in the functional paradigm as it relegates all state mutations to the edge of the domain logic by using a sequential execution lifecycle within each actor.
+The actor model is useful in the functional paradigm as it relegates all state mutations to the edge of the domain logic by using a sequential execution lifecycle within each actor.